 July and August can be hot in Croatia.
 Ideal if you're splashing around in the Adriatic.
 But exhausting weather for urban sightseeing, hiking or cycling.
 Popular catamaran sailings often sell out in high season.
 So getting stranded during your trip is a possibility.
 Costs for everything are highest in midsummer.
 So late spring or early autumn travel are almost always better value.

 Travel across Brač to famous Zlatni Rat beach at Bol.
-There are also daily catamaran crossings from Bol to Jelsa (25min) and a weekly catamaran from Milna to Hvar Town (June–Sept Tues only; 1hr).
+There is a daily catamaran from Bol to Jelsa (25min) and a weekly catamaran from Milna to Hvar Town (June–Sept Tues only; 1hr).
 Once on Hvar, catch a bus from Jelsa to Hvar Town for its mix of Renaissance architecture and cocktail-fuelled nights.

 The classic island circuit can feel like a box-ticking exercise.
 Especially if you want to give each island the time it deserves.
 So consider a side-trip to sleepy, understated Šolta.
 The nearest island to Split, it's known for walled olive groves and pretty harbour villages.
 Don't miss Maslinica and Stomorska.

-If you prefer the idea of a tailor made island hopping trip, get in touch and we can connect you with a local expert to plan and book your ideal holiday.
+If you prefer the idea of a tailor-made island hopping trip, get in touch and we can connect you with a local expert to plan and book your ideal holiday.

 Vis island is the independent traveller’s favourite.
 It lacks package hotels, has a reputation for bohemian cool, and its rugged scenery, individual cuisine and stunning beaches invite superlatives.